 Applications must be led by a Registered Charity or a Social Enterprise, and the fund also encourages partnership bids.

-Funding cannot be used for the purchase of capital equipment beyond 10% of the total proposed budget.
+Funding cannot be used for capital projects/equipment beyond 10% of the total proposed budget.

 Community Challenge target outcomes